tytydraco/yessleep/out/I_Marked_Myself_Unsafe_on_Facebook_as_a_Joke_and_Danger_Started_Following_Me.md

 Then came a notification beep from my phone.

-One-handed—wasn’t like the situation could be any unsafer—I opened my iPhone and saw the Facebook notification.
+One-handed—the situation couldn’t be any unsafer—I opened my iPhone and saw the Facebook notification.

 *“Are you safe from the San Bernadino Downfall now?”*